M Coghlan FAQ

 What can I do with the cremated remains?

-These can be scattered in the crematorium gardens, interred in a plot at a cemetery or churchyard.
-They can also be scattered in a favourite spot.
-See our website for more details.
+These can be scattered in the crematorium gardens, interred in a plot at a cemetery or churchyard or elsewhere, such as a favourite spot – permission should be sought.

 Where can I place a memorial?